Ypertex/blog/content/articles/better-decision-making/index.md

 ###### <i class="las la-question-circle"></i> What if There Are More Than Two Options?

-If there are more than two options, you can simply rate each option individually using the same four strategic criteria and then compare to identify the best option.
+In fact, there usually are more than just two.
+I've applied this method to long lists that consisted of 30-40 options.
+(I limited the examples in this article to only two options to keep it sufficiently short.)
+If there are more than two options, simply rate each option individually using the same four strategic criteria and then compare to identify the best option.
+Or best options---plural.

 You could also assign numerical values to the "Low", "Medium", and "High" ratings and calculate a weighted score for each option to make the comparison more quantitative.
 (Keep in mind that the confidence level acts like a meta criterion---so, you might use it as a multiplier of the other criteria to get a clear picture.)